-As you drive along this road, you will pass a wide variety of different trees as it climbs in elevation.
+As you drive along one of the best places to visit in Tennessee, you will pass a variety of trees as the road climbs in elevation.
 Enjoy the fragrances of pine and evergreen and take in the views of the changing leaves blanketing the mountains in every direction.

 There is plenty of wildlife to be seen on Newfound Gap Road ranging from deer to turkeys and even black bears!
 Pull-offs for photo opportunities are plentiful so you can take your soaking up the breathtaking scenery.
 Although Newfound Gap Road is a stunning drive any time of year, it is one of the best places to see Tennessee fall colors.

-Roan Mountain is a small town nestled at the foothills of the mountain of the same name.
+The small town of Roan Mountain is nestled at the foothills of the mountain of the same name.
 Roan Mountain State Park is made up of over 2,000 acres of pristine wilderness and stunning mountain views.
-The panoramic views of mountains and foliage make Roan Mountain one of the best places to experience fall in Tennessee!
+The panoramic views of mountains and foliage make Roan Mountain one of the best places to experience Tennessee in the fall!